rrgmc/svcinit/README.md

 - stages for managing start/stop ordering.
 The next stage is only initialized once the previous one was fully started.
 - `start`, `stop`, `setup` and `teardown` task steps.
 - start tasks can stop with or without context cancellation.
-- setup and teardown steps to perform tasks initialization and finalization.
+- `setup` and `teardown` steps to perform task initialization and finalization.
 Initialization is done in a goroutine, so a health service can correctly manage a startup probe.
 - keeps track of all steps executed, so each step is guaranteed to be called at most once, and any initialization error just calls the stopping steps of what was effectively started.
 - ensures no race condition, like tasks finishing before all initialization was done.
-- futures to manage task dependencies.
+- "futures" to manage task dependencies.
 - possibility of the `stop` step directly managing it's `start` step, like canceling its context and waiting for its completion.
 - callbacks for all events that happens during execution.
+- the application execution error result will be the error returned by the first task `start` step to finish.

 ## Task type